premchander-revature/interviewquestions/ServiceNow/ITIL/ITIL.md

 <blockquote>

-ITIL means Information Technology Infrastructure Library which is a framework that describe the best practices for delivering IT services.
+ITIL means Information Technology Infrastructure Library which is a framework that describes the best practices for delivering IT services.
 It helps organizations to achieve their goals with the best way to plan, manage and deliver.

 </blockquote>